-Delta roared into Mexican resorts as a Category 2 hurricane
+Hurricane Delta makes landfall in Mexico, toppling trees

 Mexico put the commander of its navy in charge of the federal response.
 President Andrés Manuel López Obrador said Tuesday that 5,000 federal troops and emergency personnel were being made available in Quintana Roo to aid in storm efforts.

 Juan Carlos Avila arrived at the Technological Institute of Cancun shelter with his seven-months pregnant wife, Joselyn, and their 3-year-old-son, Alexander.
-He said the staff had made them comfortable and seemed well prepared.
+He said Tuesday evening the staff had made them comfortable and seemed well prepared.

 The family, which lives in Miami, had been in Cancun a week and already went through Tropical Storm Gamma, which soaked the area over the weekend.